Dalton has TD pass on 1 drive as Saints fall to Texans 17-13 - WHIZ News

+But he was encouraged by the limited work of his starters on both sides of the ball.

+“I saw a lot of things I really liked out there,” Allen said.
+“There are some things we’ve got to get cleaned up.
+The ball was on the ground too many times.
+We’ve got to get that aspect cleaned up, but I was pleased with the way the first units went in there and played.
+Offensively, we scored a touchdown, and defensively, we had two three-and-outs so that was encouraging. “

-HOUSTON (AP) — Andy Dalton threw a touchdown pass on his only possession in his debut with New Orleans, but the Saints fell to the Houston Texans 17-13 Saturday night after a touchdown in the final minute.
+Andy Dalton threw a touchdown pass on his only possession in his debut with New Orleans, but the Saints fell to the Texans 17-13 after a touchdown in the final minute in the preseason opener for both teams.

 Dalton, who joined the Saints after spending last season with the Bears, started with Jameis Winston out after he injured his foot in practice Monday.